lawrennd/old_talks/_uq/includes/emukit-sensitivity-analysis.md

 \notes{But in general, these indices need to be sampled using Monte Carlo or one of the quasi-Monte Carlo methods we've seen in the model-free experimental design.
 Details are given in [@Sobol-global01].}

 \notes{With Emukit, the first-order Sobol indices can be easily computed.
-We first need to define the space where of target simulator is analyzed.}
+We first need to define the space where the target simulator is analyzed.}

 \setupcode{from emukit.sensitivity.monte_carlo import ModelFreeMonteCarloSensitivity}